 As time passes — and if there is no evidence of recurrence — follow up exams may become yearly.
 Your child’s healthcare team will customize a follow-up plan based on your child’s condition and outcome.

 After surgery and hormone replacement therapy many children will achieve remission, that is, they will have no clinical evidence, imaging evidence or evidence through laboratory testing of medullary thyroid cancer.
 However, others may develop persistent or recurrent thyroid cancer and the cancer may spread to other organs.

 Persistent thyroid cancer is defined as evidence of disease by physical exam, laboratory testing and/or imaging six to 12 months after initial treatment.
 Recurrent thyroid disease is defined as a return of clinical disease after a patient was considered free of disease for six months or more.

-Patients who develop persistent medullary thyroid cancer that does not respond to typical treatments will be referred to the Advanced Pediatric Thyroid Cancer Program, an innovative new collaborative program between Children’s Hospital of Philadelphia (CHOP) and the Hospital at the University of Pennsylvania (HUP).
+Patients who develop persistent medullary thyroid cancer that does not respond to typical treatments will be referred to the Advanced Pediatric Thyroid Cancer Therapeutics Clinic, an innovative new collaborative program between Children’s Hospital of Philadelphia (CHOP) and the Hospital at the University of Pennsylvania (HUP).
 Under the guidance of Marcia S. Brose, MD, PhD, Director of the Thyroid Cancer Therapeutics Program at HUP, and Dr. Bauer, Director of the Pediatric Thyroid Center at CHOP, endocrinologists will determine which medications are likely to be most effective for your child, when specific medications should start and stop (sometimes in combinations), as well as the correct dosage based on your child’s age, weight and overall condition.

 Outlook for medullary thyroid cancer